JanuszPXYZ/LAPropImplementation/README.md

 ### ToDo:

-- add the plot that compares Adam and LAProp performance on some existing datasets
+- add plots that compare performance of Adam and LAProp on existing datasets